paul-hammant/imapdigester/README.md

 1. For incoming machine-to-human notifications to send to, you **don't ever tell anyone else about it**, as it is not what you correspond with people through.
 It is dedicated to this process.
-You pass it to applications that issue notitifactions.
+You pass it to applications that issue notifications.
 You're going  to a script (see below) that reads and deletes from inbox for you.
 Lets call this the **notification inbox**.

 2. For Digest emails to be written/rewritten to.
 That script (below) is going to look after the